Tom Stoltman: Strongman career

 Aged 18, Stoltman entered and won his first competition, Highlands Strongest Man.
 This was followed by success at the Scotland's Strongest Man (SSM) qualifier where he subsequently placed 5th in the main event.
 In 2015 Stoltman reached the podium of SSM, finishing second only to his elder brother Luke the next three years in a row.

-2017 was seen as Stoltman's breakout year, he finished second in the UK's Strongest Man competition behind reigning Europe's Strongest Man, Laurence Shahlaei and placed 6th at Britain's Strongest Man (BSM).
+2017 was seen as Stoltman's breakout year: he finished second in the UK's Strongest Man competition behind reigning Europe's Strongest Man, Laurence Shahlaei, and placed 6th at Britain's Strongest Man (BSM).
 These performances gained him an invitation to his first World's Strongest Man, but he withdrew from the competition after the first two events in the heats.
-This was followed up by taking his first SSM win ahead of Luke in 2018, and an 8th-place finish at the World's Ultimate Strongman(WUS) in Dubai the same year.
+This was followed up by taking his first SSM win ahead of Luke in 2018, and an 8th-place finish at the World's Ultimate Strongman (WUS) in Dubai the same year.

-Stoltman ranked 5th at the 2019 WSM and 3rd at WUS, as well as an SSM trophy and a podium finish at BSM.
+Stoltman ranked 5th at the 2019 WSM and 3rd at WUS.
+He also won his second SSM trophy and a podium finish at BSM.
 In 2020 Stoltman returned to the World's Strongest Man finals in Florida, finishing in second place after a low scoring finish in the Hercules Hold.
-At BSM in the same year, Stoltman took 2nd place and broke the world record for the Giants Live's light set of 100–180 kg Castle Stones in 16.01 seconds.
+At BSM in the same year, Stoltman took 2nd place and broke the world record for the Giants Live light set of 100–180 kg Castle Stones in 16.01 seconds.

-In 2021, Stoltman won the 2021 World's Strongest Man title in Sacramento, California.
-Stoltman won two of the first five events, placing him in first ahead of four-time winner Brian Shaw going into the final event.
-The win was sealed with Stoltman completing the Atlas Stone (140–210 kg) run in 20.21 seconds, taking the event win and overall title back to Scotland for the first time in the competition's history.
+In 2021, Stoltman won the World's Strongest Man title in Sacramento, California.
+He won two of the first five events, placing him in first ahead of four-time winner Brian Shaw going into the final event.
+The win was sealed with Stoltman completing the Atlas Stone (140–210 kg) run in 20.21 seconds, taking the event win and overall title to Scotland for the first time in the competition's history.
 Stoltman also won Britain's Strongest Man in 2021, the same year in which his brother Luke won Europe's Strongest Man.
+Stoltman ended his season coming 2nd place at the Rogue Invitational.